carlosedp/Reason-KorgNanoKontrol2-Remote/Pickup Control Programming.md

       {name="Knob 5", input="value", output="value", min=0, max=127},
       ....

-In the inputs array, do not map( or comment) the analog CC mapping to avoid automatic match by the Remote engine.
+In the inputs array, do not map(or comment if they exist) the analog CCs mapping to avoid automatic match by the Remote engine.
 Ex:

     local inputs=
      {